6 Good Samaritan physicians receive kudos

 Dr. Kudos given by a colleague via the submission form

-This extraordinary case was shared with Pulse via the Dr. Kudos Submission Form.
-If you would like to recognize or thank a colleague in this space, please click the button above.
+Two of the above cases were shared with Pulse via the Dr. Kudos Submission Form.
+If you would like to recognize or thank a colleague in this space, please click the button below.

 Thank you to the physicians mentioned here for outstanding care and teamwork, and to all members of our medical staff who provide the highest-quality care every day for every patient.